 So you want to become a sales manager?
 First you’ll need to make sure you’ve got the right skills, experience, drive and track record at the helm in both selling and at managing others—in order to back yourself up.

-Making the leap from sales practitioner to sales manager doesn’t have as much to do with being a rockstar that boasts the highest close rate on your team—as it’s concerned with your ability to motivate, lead and elevate others to achieve more.
+Making the leap from sales practitioner to sales manager doesn’t have as much to do with being a rock star that boasts the highest close rate so much as your ability to motivate, lead, and elevate others to achieve more.

-While all sales manager undoubtedly need hands-on experience converting prospects into customers themselves, there are a wide range of other (equally important) sales manager skills you’ll need to command in order to excel in this role.
+While all sales managers undoubtedly need hands-on experience converting prospects into customers themselves, there are a wide range of other (equally important) sales manager skills you’ll need to command to excel in this role.

 Want to get a ready-made set of resources to manage a sales team effectively?
-Download our sales management toolkit that contains checklists, templates, scripts and more.
+Download our sales management toolkit, which contains checklists, templates, scripts, and more.

 - Setting sales goals